nagelpat/pcf-workshop/README.md

 spring-music-db  p-mysql   512mb   spring-music
 ```

+More on services can be found at [Managing Services](http://docs.pivotal.io/pivotalcf/1-7/devguide/services/managing-services.html)

 ## Scaling the app

 As your application is running and gets more and more consumed by your customers, it’s time to scale your application to serve your app as needed.